greglook/puget/README.md

 See [Whidbey](https://github.com/greglook/whidbey) for nREPL and Leiningen integration.

+## Usage

+Puget's printing is controlled by a map of options which include print width, sorting mode, color scheme and style, whether to print metadata, and so on.
+The default options are held in the dynamic var `puget.printer/*options*`.
+This can be bound with the `with-options` macro for convenience.

+These options are used to construct a _printer_ object to render values with.
+You can create these manually with `pretty-printer` or `canonical-printer`, then use them with `render-out` or `render-str` for maximum control.

+These options are used to construct a printer record, which is either the `PrettyPrinter` or `CanonicalPrinter`.
+The printers can be used directly to render values with `render-out` or `render-str` if maximal repeatability is desired.

+Otherwise, the `pprint` and `pprint-str` functions will automatically create a `PrettyPrinter` using the dynamic options and any provided configuration.

 ## Syntax Coloring

 Puget's first main feature is colorizing the printed data using ANSI escape